tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 My stomach decided to play musical chairs with my heart.
 “Really?”

 “Yeah, we’re trying to find out what school you’re from.”
 One of the other candidates said.
-For ease, I’ll just call them by their ‘university places’.
-Utah was a blonde woman with loose curls, Texas was a tall, dark man with a terrifying grip, and Cruz didn’t blink once.
+For ease, I’ll just call them by their ‘university states/cities’.
+Utah was a blonde woman with loose curls, Texas a tall, dark man with a terrifying grip, and Cruz didn’t blink once.
 Like, at all.

 “I’m from Oregon.
 Go Ducks.”
 I pumped a pathetic fist in the air while everyone stared at me.
 I was suddenly filled with the urge to fling myself off the nearest building.